Gordon's Garden Tomb

 From the Gospels, we know that Jesus was crucified in a place called "Calvary" and buried in a garden that was in the same place as Joseph of Arimathea's tomb.
 The front wall of the tomb faced east so the early morning sun could illuminate it.
 According to Hebrews 13:12, Jesus was crucified outside the city.

-Some people have a problem that the place of the crucifixion and the tomb of Jesus are so close together in the Church of the Holy Sepulchre.
-However, John 19:41 states: "Now in the place where He was crucified there was a garden, and in the garden a new tomb in which no one had yet been laid."
-So, Scripture clearly indicates that the crucifixion and tomb were close by to each other.
+Some people have a problem with the proximity of the place where Jesus was crucified and his tomb in the Church of the Holy Sepulchre.
+However, John 19:41 states, "Now in the place where He was crucified there was a garden, and in the garden a new tomb in which no one had yet been laid."
+So, Scripture clearly indicates that the crucifixion and tomb were close to each other.

 Here's an overview of this history: